 Drug and Alcohol Rehab for Pregnant Women and Mothers Near Me

 When you are pregnant and a mother-to-be, you are not just eating for two—you share everything you ingest with your fetus.
-If you smoke, drink alcohol, or abuse drugs during pregnancy, dangerous chemicals can pass on to the fetus as well.
+If you smoke, drink alcohol, or abuse drugs during pregnancy, dangerous chemicals can pass on to the fetus as well through the umbilical cord.

-If you have become pregnant while addicted to drugs or you are an alcoholic, don’t let your fear of being judged hamper your treatment goals—there are a number of sympathetic treatment programs equipped and ready to help you through this difficult situation.
+If you have become pregnant while addicted to drugs or you are an alcoholic, don’t let your fear of being judged hold you back from your treatment goals—there are a number of sympathetic treatment programs equipped and ready to help you through this difficult situation.
 Drug and alcohol rehab for pregnant women and mothers offer a safe place to receive the addiction treatment you need and give you and your baby the best possible chance for a safe pregnancy and healthy delivery.

 Addiction is nothing to be ashamed of.
 It is a chronic illness that affects millions of Americans, including pregnant mothers-to-be.
 Research shows that more than 17 million people struggle with alcohol addiction and almost 25 million adults abuse illegal and prescription drugs.1

 Nobody plans to get addicted to drugs or alcohol, but you can choose to get help, and you will not be alone: Data from addiction treatment admissions shows that around 5% of women (of child-bearing age) are pregnant when they enter rehab for alcohol or drug addiction.2

 Risks of Abusing Drugs During Pregnancy

 No matter how it’s ingested—whether by drinking, smoking, snorting, swallowing, or injecting—any drug or alcoholic substance consumed during pregnancy could pass to your baby.
 Many substances pass easily through the placenta and the umbilical cord, which means that if you are smoking marijuana, your baby essentially is too.
 Recent research shows that using illegal drugs, taking prescription pain relievers, and smoking tobacco or marijuana while you are pregnant can double or even triple the risk of stillbirth.3